crowdfavorite/wp-capsule-server/readme.txt

 We have intentionally designed Capsule so that you you can stay on the front-end of the app for everything except administrative tasks (adding Capsule Servers, mapping projects, etc.).

 = HOW TO USE =
 This is a WordPress theme.
-Install it as usual to turn a WordPress instance into a Capsule code journal.
+Install it as usual to turn a WordPress instance into a Capsule code journal Server.

 == Changelog ==
 = Version 1.4.0 =